marcusgrant94/Campus-Bus-Tracker/README.md

 D3: Monitor performance, maintain backups, patch vulnerabilities.

-❓ The Issue
+ The Issue

 Students waste time waiting at shuttle stops because they don’t know when the bus will actually arrive.
 Full GPS tracking can be expensive, and relying on word of mouth or printed schedules is inaccurate and frustrating.

-🌟 Our Solution
+ Our Solution

 The Smart Shuttle ETA Web App logs each shuttle’s last stop + timestamp and uses segment travel time data to calculate the estimated arrival at upcoming stops.

 Students open the web app, pick their route and stop, and instantly see:

-🚦 Last stop the shuttle passed
+ Last stop the shuttle passed

-⏱️ Estimated time until arrival
+ Estimated time until arrival

-📍 A simple “last seen” breadcrumb trail
+ A simple “last seen” breadcrumb trail

 Drivers/dispatchers log arrivals/departures with a single tap (or QR scan).

 Admins can monitor usage, optimize routes, and view reports.

-No more guessing — students know when to leave their dorms or classrooms to catch the shuttle on time.